FangzhengZhang/Simple-Game-Server-Management-Tool/README.md

 # There are few goals I want to achieve:
 - This application will send me the server IP address when it starts and when it changes. (done 0.1)
 - This application will automatically restart the server when it crashes by use a corn job. (done 0.2)
-- This application will print the server log into a file and rotate it every day if the file size is too big. (ongoing)
+- This application will print the server log into a file and rotate it every day if the file size is too big. (testing 0.3)
 - This application will check the server hardware usage and display in UI. (ongoing)
 - This application will display current Job status in UI, and allows user to stop, start or update them. (ongoing)
 - I can set up the backup time and location of the game save file.